For glazing installers

 How many single-glazed properties are there in my area?

-Filter Retrofit Radar by glazing type "single" or "fully single-glazed" to surface them directly.
+Filter EPC Hunt by glazing type "single" or "fully single-glazed" to surface them directly.
 The EPC records glazing type for every property at assessment — older Victorian and Edwardian terraces over-index, as do listed and conservation-area properties where past replacement work was constrained.
 A typical 5-mile radius around a UK postcode returns 100 to 800 single-glazed rentals depending on stock age.
-Add a property-age filter (pre-1920, 1920–1949) to concentrate on the highest-conversion cohort.
-Single-to-double glazing on a 3-bed terrace lifts the EPC by 3 to 8 points and runs £4,000 to £8,000 — a clean MEES-driven sales pitch when the property is at high D or low E. Around 10,000 FENSA-certified glazing firms in the UK, so the trade is competitive.
+Add a property-age filter (pre-1920, 1920–1949) to concentrate on the highest-priority cohort.
+Single-to-double glazing on a 3-bed terrace lifts the EPC by 3 to 8 points and runs £4,000 to £8,000 — a clean MEES-driven scheduling case when the property is at high D or low E. Around 10,000 FENSA-certified glazing firms in the UK, so the trade is competitive.

 What's FENSA certification and why do installers need it?

-Can I filter leads by window age or installation date?
+Can I filter properties by window age or installation date?

 Partially.
 The EPC records glazing type — single, double pre-2002, double post-2002, triple — but does not always carry an installation date for windows.
 We filter by the type bands directly: pre-2002 double-glazing typically fails modern Part L thermal performance and is a strong replacement candidate, while post-2002 double-glazing is generally compliant.
 Triple glazing is filterable too but rare in the UK rental stock — under 5% of properties.
 Combine window-type with EPC band D-G and the "replace single-glazed" recommendation flag to surface the cleanest replacement cohort.
 Future versions will integrate FENSA database lookups for installation dates; that is on the v1.5 roadmap, not currently shipped.